 What to Do With a Negative Bank Balance

 Determine what went wrong and triggered the negative balance.
-Look at your latest statement or go online to see the additions and subtractions to your account.
-Be sure that you are clear on what’s still outstanding; that is, what hasn’t been paid or received.
+Check your bank’s app (or go online) and also see what charges haven’t been paid or received.
 Do the math.
 This will give you an idea of where you stand and how soon you may be back in the positive zone for your balance.

 Deposit Money into the Account